Screening Workers with Affirmative Action: Standard Method for Results under MLRP

-As for $q^j(\theta)$ being monotonic, we take the derivative with respect to $\theta$ for the two first order conditions, consider the one for the trait agent, we have:
+As for $q^j(\theta)$ being monotonic, we take the derivative with respect to $\theta$ for the two first order conditions.
+Considering the one for the trait agent, we have:

-as the first and the second terms inside the square bracket are positive by our cost function assumption, and the third term is also positive by both the monotone hazard rate property and the cost function assumption.
-Therefore, we have monotonic decreasing $q^T$.
+as the first term inside the square bracket is positive by single-crossing, the second term is positive by the assumption $\frac{\partial^3 C(q, \theta)}{\partial q \partial \theta^2} \geq 0$, and the third term is positive by the monotone reverse hazard rate property together with single-crossing.
+Therefore, we have monotonically decreasing $q^T$.
 The argument is the same for $q^N$.
-As both production are monotonic decreasing in $\theta$, and $q^j(0) > 0$ for $j = \{N,T\}$, if $q^j(\theta) < 0$ for some $\theta$, then by the Intermediate Value Theorem, there exists a type $\theta^*$ with $q^j(\theta^*) = 0$, which is the cutoff type.
+As both production are monotonically decreasing in $\theta$, and $q^j(0) > 0$ for $j \in \{N,T\}$, if $q^j(\theta) < 0$ for some $\theta$, then by the Intermediate Value Theorem, there exists a type $\theta^*$ with $q^j(\theta^*) = 0$, which is the cutoff type.
 For all $\theta \geq \theta^*$, they receive a contract with zero wage and zero production; in other words, they are not hired. \end{proof} \end{appendices}